14 Sights in Reims, France (with Map and Images)

 Ancienne Abbaye Saint-Remi

-The Abbey of Saint-Remi de Reims is a former Benedictine abbey in Reims, now the Musée Saint-Remi de Reims.
-Around 760, Tilpin, Archbishop of Reims, founded the Abbey of Saint-Remi and established a Benedictine religious community there, which remained there until the French Revolution.
-The abbey experienced remarkable economic and spiritual development in the Middle Ages, and an equally important revival in the seventeenth and eighteenth centuries.
-For the Anointing of Kings, which took place in the cathedral of Reims, the ampoule containing chrism, or holy oil, was brought from the abbey of Saint-Remi.
-The Abbey of Saint-Remi exercised its dominion over the parishes under its ban and over two collegiate churches, including that of Saint-Timothée.
+The Abbey of Saint-Remi in Reims is a former Benedictine abbey in Reims, now the Saint-Remi Museum in Reims.
+Around 760, Tilpin, Archbishop of Reims, founded the Abbey of Saint-Remi and installed a Benedictine religious community there that remained there until the French Revolution.
+The abbey underwent remarkable economic and spiritual development in the Middle Ages, and an equally important revival in the seventeenth and eighteenth centuries.
+For the Anointing of Kings, which was performed in the cathedral of Reims, the ampoule containing the chrism, or holy oil, was brought from the abbey of Saint-Remi.
+The abbey of Saint-Remi exercised its domination over the parishes under its ban and over two collegiate churches, including that of Saint-Timothée.

 Wikipedia: Abbaye Saint-Remi de Reims (FR)